Veriff

 The NCSC also says shoppers should provide only enough details to complete their purchase, keep their accounts secure, notably by using strong and unique passwords for important accounts, and watch out for suspicious emails, text messages, and websites.

-If it seems that websites offer deals that are too good to be true, remember to do your research.
+If it seems websites offer deals that are too good to be true, remember to do your research.

-2. Advance fee frauds
+3. Advance fee frauds

 This scam involves payment in advance for a promise of wealth, wills, gifts, prizes, or employment, according to the Police Service of Northern Ireland (PSNI).
 Examples could include a request to send money, for example, a payment of £10 to release a large cash prize or lottery jackpot.
 Other common instances could involve a series of payments to help get money out of someone’s country after they’ve suffered an implausible series of events.